aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

-Predators can have strong top-down effects, both on community structure and ecosystem processes [@Estes2011]; however the combined effects of different predator species are not well understood.
+Predators can have strong top-down effects, both on community structure and ecosystem processes [@Estes2011]; however the combined effects of different predator species are not well understood [COMMENT: I DON'T THINK YOU CAN REALLY SAY THIS ANYMORE.
+THERE IS A WHOLE BUNCH OF LITERATURE ON PREDATOR DIVERSITY / ECOSYSTEM FUNCTION, MULTIPLE PREDATOR EFFECTS, ETC. AS YOU REFERENCE BELOW.
+SO I SUGGEST CUTTING THE 'HOWEVER...UNDERTSOOD'].
 The combined effect of predator species on communities is often stronger or weaker than that predicted from a study of those same species in isolation [@Sih1998a;@Ives2005].
 These non-additive effects of predators occur when predators interact with each other directly, or via the prey species.
 For example, predators can feed directly on each other (intra-guild predation), consume the same prey (resource competition) or modify the behaviour of prey or the other predator species [@Sih1998a;@Griswold2006;@Nystrom2001].
 These non-additive effects can be positive or negative.
 For example, prey may have an induced defense against one predator which increases (negative non-additive effect) or decreases (positive non-additive effect) the likelihood of consumption by a second predator.
 While there are many possible mechanisms underlying the effect of predator composition, we lack a means of predicting _a priori_ the strength and direction of this effect on community structure and ecosystem function.
+[COMMENT: GOOD, THIS IS CLEAR]

-Phylogenetic diversity could provide a framework for making these predictions about predators.
-Phylogenetic diversity incorporates the evolutionary relationships of species into measures of diversity.
+Phylogenetic diversity could provide a framework for making these predictions about [COMBINED EFFECTS OF] predators.
+[WOULD BE NICE HERE TO EXPAND A BIT MORE ON CONCEPTUALLY WHY PHYLOGENETIC DIVERSITY COULD HELP SOLVE THE PROBLEM YOU INTRODUCE ABOVE, BEFORE GETTING INTO MORE OF THE EXAMPLES; THE CONCEPTUAL UNDERPINNINGS ARE RICH] Phylogenetic diversity incorporates the evolutionary relationships of species into measures of diversity.
 This approach was first used to interpret observations of community structure, as ecologists interpreted nonrandom phylogenetic structure (i.e. under- or over dispersion) as evidence for the processes (i.e., habitat filtering or competition) which structure communities [@Webb2002;@Cavender-Bares2009].
 Recently, this approach has been applied to manipulative experiments.
 For example, the phylogenetic diversity of plant communities is a better predictor of productivity than either species richness or diversity [e.g. @Cadotte2009;@Cadotte2008;@Godoy2014].
 In all cases, an implicit assumption is that increased phylogenetic distance is associated with increased ecological dissimilarity -- either in the form of differences in species niches, interactions, or functional traits.
-When this is true, high phylogenetic diversity should lead to complementarity in resource use between species, resulting in increased ecosystem functioning [@Srivastava2012c].
+When this is true, high phylogenetic diversity should lead to complementarity in resource use between species, resulting in increased ecosystem functioning [@Srivastava2012c][ONE CRITICISM OF THE PHYLOGENETIC APPROACH IS THAT THIS ASSUMED CORRELATION BETWEEN DISSIMILARITY AND DISTANCE IS JUST THAT - AN ASSUMPTION, AND AN APPEALING ONE AT THAT.
+CAN YOU BOLSTER THIS HERE WITH A BRIEF REFERENCE TO WHY THIS ASSUMPTION MIGHT BE JUSTIFIED?].
 Despite the prevalence of phylogenetic community ecology and the importance of predators to natural systems, the phylogenetic diversity of local predator assemblages has rarely been measured [@Bersier2008;@Naisbit2011].
 Many studies of phylogeny and predator